lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 33/

-This summer, at the European Championships in Köln, the German national team retired the jersey of [Dirk Nowitzki](https://en.wikipedia.org/wiki/Dirk_Nowitzki), the GOAT of European basketball player until now.
+This summer, at the European Championships in Köln, the German national team retired the jersey of [Dirk Nowitzki](https://en.wikipedia.org/wiki/Dirk_Nowitzki), the European basketball GOAT, as of now.

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494536086442158033/embed?caption=false&likes=false&layout=compact"   >}}